K.J. Osborn Player Prop Bets for NFL Week 17 | Minnesota vs. Green Bay 1/2/2022

 - Osborn's 6.3 receiving yards per game in his three matchups against the Packers are 34.2 fewer than his over/under for Sunday's game.

-- In three matchups with the Packers, Osborn has not had a touchdown catch.

-- This week Osborn will face the NFL's 11th-ranked pass defense (234.3 yards allowed per game).

-- The Packers' defense is 26th in the league, giving up 1.8 passing touchdowns per game.
+- The Packers' defense is 26th in the league, allowing 1.8 passing touchdowns per game.

 Recent Performances